Mustii: Career

 In 2014, Mustin signed a contract with Kid Noize's label, Black Gizah Record.
 His first single, "The Golden Age", was quickly broadcast on many Belgian radio stations in Flanders and Wallonia.

 In December 2016, he was nominated six times at the D6bels Music Awards in the following categories: Male Solo Artist, Concert, Pure FM Artist/Group, Revelation, Music Video, and Songwriter.
 He leaves with the trophy for Revelation of the Year.
 On February 2, 2019, he received the Magritte Award for Most Promising Actor for the film The Royal Exchange.
+In September 2019, he was nominated at the Prix de la critique in the following category Male Revelation (Espoir masculin).